neurodoclove/upvotebot/README.md

-# upvotebot
+# upvotebot #
 Discord bot that uses emojis to generate a top 10 list of the most 'upvoted' clips in a channel

+## Setup ##

-Setup is simple.
-After inviting the bot to the server, decide which channel you'd like the bot to watch.
-Then run !setchannel #channel-name to set the channel.
+1. Invite the bot to the server
+2. Decide which channel you'd like the bot to watch then run !setchannel #channel-name

-To see a top 10 list run !top10.

-Want a different emoji?
-Just replace the 'star' with whatever you like in the code.
+3. Decide what emote you'd like to use as an upvote (Note: only unicode emotes permitted), then run !setupvote nameofemoji

+## Commands ##
+!top10 - See top 10 most upvoted clips in the channel !setchannel - Set the channel the upvote bot should watch !setupvote - Set the emoji you'd like to use as an upvote (unicode emotes only) !whatchannel - Print the channel currently being watched by upvote bot !whatupvote - Print the emoji currently being used as the upvote